 WISHING YOU THE HAPPIEST OF HOLIDAYS

 The holidays are not always the most relaxing of times.
-Some will feel the pressures of all the extra responsibilities, while others feel the strain of forced merriment.
-So take a moment, step back from the rush and craziness and dedicate some time to doing something you genuinely enjoy.
-Self-care is not selfish; it is essential for your mental and physical health.
+Some will feel the pressures of all the extra responsibilities, while others think the strain of forced merriment.
+So take a moment, step back from the rush and craziness, and dedicate some time to doing something you genuinely enjoy.
+Self-care is not selfish; it is essential for mental and physical health.

 Disclaimer – This blog, lymphedema & the Holidays: 20 Survival Tips, is for general information.
 Furthermore, the information contained in this blog is not a substitute for medical advice.
 Always consult a licensed healthcare professional for advice on your specific condition.